Guinness Storehouse – The History of Guinness Beer

-The journey begins at the bottom of the world’s largest pint glass and continues up through seven floors filled with interactive experiences that fuse our long brewing heritage with Ireland’s rich history.
-At the top, you’ll be rewarded with a pint of perfection in our world-famous rooftop Gravity Bar.
+The journey begins at the bottom of the world’s most massive pint glass.
+It continues up through seven floors filled with interactive experiences that fuse our long brewing heritage with Ireland’s rich history.
+At the top, you’ll get a pint of perfection as a reward in the world-famous rooftop Gravity Bar.
+Cheers to that!

-In 1997, it was decided to convert the building into the Guinness Storehouse, replacing the Guinness Hop Store as the Brewery’s visitor centre.
-The redesign of the building was undertaken by the UK-based design firm Imagination in conjunction with the Dublin-based architects firm RKD, and the Storehouse opened to the public on 2 December 2000.
-In 2006 a new wing was developed, including a live installation demonstrating the modern brewing process.
+As a result, the Storehouse opened to the public on 2 December 2000.
+In 2006 they developed a new wing, including a live installation demonstrating the modern brewing process.
 In May 2011, Queen Elizabeth II and Prince Philip visited the Storehouse as part of a state visit to Ireland.

 The Guinness® Archive collects, preserves and makes accessible records and artefacts from the formation of the company in 1759 to the present day.
 The Archive is a treasure chest of Guinness history, used by Guinness marketing communities around the world, economic and brewing historians, collectors, family history researchers and anyone with an interest in the Guinness Company and brand.

 Above all, The Guinness® Archive was formally established in 1998 when the company employed its first professional archivist to curate the company’s history.

 - Adult: €18.50